 Repeated exposure to violent content can reinforce the message that violence is an acceptable means of conflict resolution.
 Repeated exposure also increases the risks that children will become desensitised to the use of violence in real life or develop an exaggerated view about the prevalence and likelihood of violence in their own world.

 Avatar contains extended sequences of action violence, epic battle and war scenes but with minimal depiction of blood and gore.
 Examples include:

 - While exploring the jungle, avatar Jake is confronted by a large dinosaur-like creature that charges Jake.
-Jake holds his ground, shouting and barring his teeth at the creature which backs off and retreats into the jungle.
+Jake holds his ground, shouting and baring his teeth at the creature which backs off and retreats into the jungle.

-- Jake is pursued through the jungle by a pack of dog like creatures.
+- Jake is pursued through the jungle by a pack of dog-like creatures.
 He wards the creatures off with fire and stabs one with a knife.
 Just as Jake is about to be overrun by the creatures, Neytirri steps out of the forest and shoots one with and arrow, she then attacks the remaining dogs with her bow and knife, stabbing one in the throat.
 Afterwards, Neytirri displays distress at having to kill the creatures.

 - The Na’vi spiritual leader cuts avatar Jake with a knife and then licks Jake’s blood from the blade of the knife.

 - Jake shoots a dear-like alien animal with a bow and arrow, he then stabs the wounded animal in the throat as he recites a prayer of thanks to the creature for surrendering its life; he is then told he has made a clean kill.